TOMATO COSTOLUTO GENOVESE

 This 19th century Italian heirloom is one of the best tomatoes for making sauces and cooking in general.
-The large, deep red, fluted fruit are heavily ridged and lobed with meaty full-flavoured, slightly tart flesh and few seeds.
+The large, deep red, fluted fruit are heavily ridged and lobed with meaty full-flavoured, slightly tart flesh and few seeds, and are even more attractive when sliced in salads!
 (Cordon)

 Seeds are surface-sown or covered only slightly.
 Do not allow the soil to dry out.
 Containers are held in warm conditions until sprouts appear, which may take anywhere from 3-10 days.
 Move sprouting plantings immediately to bright light conditions, such as a south-facing window.
 Inadequate light is a frequent cause of failure of young seedlings.
 At about the time of last frost, set out seedlings into grow bags.